pooyanosk1382/numericalAnalysis/README.md

 There are three main sources of errors in numerical computation: __rounding, data uncertainty, and truncation__.
 Rounding errors, also called arithmetic errors, are an unavoidable consequence of working in finite precision arithmetic.

 # Condition Numbers
+In numerical analysis, the condition number of a function measures how much the output value of the function can change for a small change in the input argument.
+This is used to measure how sensitive a function is to changes or errors in the input, and how much error in the output results from an error in the input.